DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 On DealDash, you can find deals on everything from headphones to gift cards.
 But are these deals actually legit?
 Do they save you money?
 Or is the site a waste of your time and money spent on bidding?

-In my research for this review, I found two polarizing opinions of the website – some say it’s great for getting deals and others say that the site is a rip-off and you often end up paying more for an item than it’s retail value when you factor in the cost of the bids.
+In my research for this review, I found two polarizing opinions of the website—some say it’s great for getting deals, while others claim that the site is a rip-off and that you often end up paying more for an item than its retail value when you factor in the cost of the bids.

 The website is rated highly across quite a few platforms.